onli/rsspusher/README.md

 rsspusher
 =========

+Please note: This project is not active.

 Subscribes to feeds and notifies you, in realtime if possible, of updates to the feed.

-See the [demo](http://rsspusher.eu01.aws.af.cm/) for an explanation.

 Install
 =======